sikozonpc/Pseudo-True-Random-Number-Generation/README.md

 # Pseudo-True-Random-Number-Generation
 Breif explaination about how numbers are generated in a computer.

-Well, it looks like a very simple theme, but most of the work in this process is handled by the method or class you are using , for instance, the "Random" class in C# uses something similar to what i am about to explain.
+Well, it looks like a very simple theme, but most of the work in this process is handled by the method or class you are using , for instance, the "Random" class in C# uses something similar to what I am about to explain.

 First thing, what is randomness.
 When we tell a person to choose a number between 1 and 10 what happens internally?
 What makes a person choose 3 or 8 or 10?